w3f-grants-archive/zk-snarks-with-substrate/blog/zk-snark-pallet.md

 Now we are going to take a closer look at the following sections.

-#### #[pallet::config]
+### #[pallet::config]
-All pallets in substrates define a trait called `Config`, which needs to be defined under this macro.
+All pallets in Substrate define a trait called `Config`, which needs to be defined under this macro.
 We can declare here some specific pallet requirements.
-In our case for the zk-SNARK we are going to define some constant values:
+In our case for, the zk-SNARK we are going to define some constant values:
 ```
 #[pallet::constant]
 type MaxPublicInputsLength: Get<u32>;